External Pentest Practice in Your VirtualBox AD Lab

 Setting up the Vulnerable Target

-Adding Vulnhub VMs to Our VirtualBox Cyber Range
+Adding HackMyVM Boxes to Our VirtualBox Cyber Range

-In this module, we will look at two different ways, based on file type, to import VMs from Vulnhub into our home lab.
+In this module, we will look at the process to import a VM from HackMyVM into our VirtualBox Cyber Range.

 Click 'Take'